amandabee/talks/2018/LG_Korea/outline.md

     + BuzzFeed does still offer fellowships but they're much more tightly integrated into existing teams.
     + We established an emerging technology group that is more dynamic and structured.
 If you as a reporter or an engineer want to experiment with something like Facebook Messenger bots or ... anything really ... there's a methodology for defining a quick experiment, assessing it, and making a decision about whether or not to operationalize it.
 And then for dedicating staff time.

 It's very chic, in Silicon Valley, to talk about "failing fast".
-What I think that really means is that you should be designing experimental projects so that it is quickly clear whether or not they're going to fly.
-"Failure" doesn't mean crashing and burning.
+What I think that really means is that you should be designing experimental projects so that it is quickly clear whether or no

+## Current State of Data Journalism
+A round up of projects and tools that journalists are using now to do really smart data projects.
+We'll look at some great data journalism, talk about what makes it work,

+## Revenue Streams, Audience, and Membershp

+We decided to skip this.
+If it comes up I can talk about it, but broadly